Flea Control and How to Get Rid of Fleas

 Dust, sweep, vacuum, and mop all surfaces where pets have been frequently.
 Eggs are laid on the pet and drop off as it moves.
 All affected pets should be treated and removed from the premises for 4 to 6 hours.
 Remove birds from the home if you are using liquid insecticides.
 Cover or remove fish, and turn off the tank pump.
 You should keep covered shoes on until all treated areas have dried (4-6 hours) if you are using liquid insecticides.

-1. Conquer insecticide is a good liquid insecticide residual treatment.
+1. Liquid Insecticides and IGR Combinations: FenvaStar EcoCap or Conquer Insecticide are liquid insecticide residual treatments.
 Using a residual insecticide concentrate controls the adult flea and combining it with an insect growth regulator (IGR) prevents the larvae from developing.
 This method lasts 4-6 months.

-2. Flea Powders are useful treatment options, involving Flea Stopper Flea Powder to dehydrate and kill fleas in two stages
+2. Flea Powders: Flea Powders are useful treatment options, involving Flea Stopper Flea Powder to dehydrate and kill fleas in two stages

 of the life cycle.
 Flea larvae, which hatch from eggs, ingest the